Konkaraa/Pipeline-MIPS/SUBMODULES/README.md

 The fourth sub-stage (MEM) had no changes in structure compared to the first lab exercise.
 As before, the outputs were fed into 32-bit and 5-bit registers, forming the fourth pipeline stage (MEM/WB).

 As expected, all register outputs from each pipeline stage serve as inputs to the corresponding sub-stages.

+As for the CONTROL unit, things were much simpler due to the very limited number of instructions we had to implement based on the assignment's requirements.
+In other words, the core structure of the CONTROL unit remained the same as in the first lab exercise (Single-Cycle Processor), with the most noticeable difference being that we only had to support four instructions.

+As a result, many control signals were not necessary (Don't Care) and were instead assigned default values directly inside the DATAPATH.
+This significantly simplified the implementation of the CONTROL unit compared to the other two projects.